Merieli/scaffolding-proj-vue3/.github/ISSUE_TEMPLATE/pull-request.md

 ---
 name: Pull Request
-about: Add a PR for this project
+about: Suggest an idea for this project
 title: ''
 labels: ''
 assignees: ''